TehMaxwell/tehmaxwell.github.io/_posts/2020-6-13-Some_Catching_Up_To_Do.md

 <br/>

 **Will I be able to make a new group of friends okay?** => Yes absolutely.
 One of the great things about University is that there are so many groups of people all following their interests.
 You will absolutely find like minded people and make friends, some of whom you will know for a long time.
+Join clubs and societies, try new things.
+The group of people right for you will come from that.

 <br/>

 **Will I cope okay with the course?** => Yes absolutely, as long as your willing to put the time in.
 With University, you get out what you put in.
 If you apply yourself and engage with the content, you'll do brilliantly.
 This is not exclusive to University as well!
+Ask questions, be inquisitive and you will learn way more than just the course content.
+Universities are a collection of people who are all very passionate about their subject, use that to your advantage and learn from them!

 <br/>